UC Irvine students sent to hospital after hackers send graphic images to their Discord server

 Kim, who moderated some of the larger channels on the server, knew something had to be done.

-Nearly 100 students banded together to create a bot that would automatically ban the hackers.
-The eventually tracked down 400 different accounts associated with the attack and blocked them.
+Nearly 100 students banded together to create a bot that would automatically block the hackers.
+They eventually tracked down 400 different accounts associated with the attack and blocked them.

-The university offers counseling and cybersecurity help to students affected by the hack.
+The university is offering counseling and cybersecurity help to students affected by the hack.

 for more features.